todogroup/todogroup.org/content/en/guides/employee-engagement.md

 ## Principle 2: Put the Community First.

 *Balance the interests of everyone and seek alignment.
 If you are not sure, put the interests of the community first.
 This will have the better long-term results.
-Engage as an individual but remember that you represent your organization and its interests.
+Engage as individual but keep your affiliation and the interests of your organization in mind.
 Never forget that open source is a collaborative effort and that the collective holds the timeline.*

 Open Source is about building in communities.
 Once you start contributing to a project you become part of its community.
 Open Source is a collaborative effort and gives better results than working in isolation.